Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Stem 5-6 cm, even width, buff, coarse looking.
 Solitary, in moss

 near broad-leaved trees.
-Awaiting identification
+Not identified

 The Old Wood, Bunny, Nottinghamshire (October 2008)